Pearson-Higher-Ed/alerts/README.md

 /////////////////////////////////////  REMOVE  /////////////////////////////////////

-CONTRIBUTORS: DELETE THIS SECTION FROM README WHEN COMPLETE
+CONTRIBUTORS: DELETE THIS SECTION FROM README AFTER COMPLETING THE STEPS

 **Assumption**: You understand how to use Git and have the git CLI correctly installed in your development environment.